FortneyMFG/AgOpenGPS-Nexus/docs/AgIO/aog-link-transport-rollout.md

 # AOG-Link Transport Rollout Guide

 ADR-006 moves MCU communications to the AOG-Link protocol across Ethernet, RS-485, and CAN.
 This guide covers how to stage, validate, and support each transport as part of the rollout.
+For the normative protocol requirements see [Section 53 — AOG-Link Compatibility](../SRS/sections/5X_Hardware_IO_Device_Layer/53_AOG_Link_Compatibility.md) and [ADR-006](../SRS/sections/4X_Interprocess_Communications/42-ADR-006%20-%20MCU%20communications%20over%20AOG-Link%20(nanopb).md).

 ## Transport Matrix